Nico Sauer

-Nico Sauer (born November 9, in Munich) is a German composer, performance artist and multimedia artist.
+Nico Sauer (born November 9, in Munich) is a German composer, theater director, performance artist and multimedia artist.

 Life and education

 Nico Sauer studied composition with Wolfgang Rihm and Markus Hechtle (BA, University of Music Karlsruhe, 2010–2015), Michael Jarrell (University of Music Geneva 2012–2013), Manos Tsangaris and Franz Martin Olbrisch (MA, Hochschule für Musik Carl Maria von Weber, 2015–2018).

 During his education, his work was exposed to audiences in Germany, Spain, France, Italy, Japan and Russia.

 Work

 Nico Sauer's work combines instrumental and electronic music, video art, performance art and theater.
 He seeks artistic antagonists which are supposed to endanger a perception of art to a degree at which a new perception is made possible.
 The artist as a social sculpture plays an important role in the presentation and communication of his work.

 In NeueMusik24-TV and on NeueMusik24.de, music is reduced to a literary form of sound ideas which are marketed and communicated as anti-capitalist products.

 Deutsch-Afrika (2014, National Theatre Karlsruhe) is a critical introspective on the contemporary music scene and European supremacy and colonialism.

 In Composing Life (2015, Karlsruhe, Essen) Sauer performed a motivational coach, preaching the liberating power of contemporary music, a Millennial grotesque of Joseph Beuys.